RM R8 ULTRA - 13000 Gs / N52

 Neodymium magnets are a source of strong magnetic fields that cause interference with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.

-Neodymium magnetic are extremely fragile, resulting in shattering.
+Neodymium magnetic are highly susceptible to damage, resulting in shattering.

 In the event of a collision between two neodymium magnets, it can result in them getting chipped.
-Despite being made of metal as well as coated with a shiny nickel plating, they are not as hard as steel.
-At the moment of connection between the magnets, small sharp metal fragments can be propelled in various directions at high speed.
+They are coated with a shiny nickel plating similar to steel, but they are not as hard.
+At the moment of collision between the magnets, small sharp metal pieces can be propelled in various directions at high speed.
 Eye protection is recommended.

 Dust and powder from neodymium magnets are flammable.